 Sunrise Cove - There’s a small island in Sunrise Cove, about 50’ x 50’.
 It really packs a lot in.
 There are three separate beaches and a big mountain there, maybe 6 feet tall, with a grassy mushroom top.
 It looks like something out of Munchkin land.
 I think it’s big enough to spread a table cloth out for a picnic.
 You can row our rubber boat there.
 If you take your time rowing, I think you can cover the distance in about three minutes.
 There is an aerial picture of Sunrise Cove (below).
 You can see this little island and its triangular beaches.
 Just a fun place.
 This is all part of what you will see as we ride around.
-If we ara doing a mid-day cruise for lunch, that's where we will stop.
+If we are doing a mid-day cruise for lunch, that's one of the stopping places.

 Swimmin’ Hole – there’s a very smooth, soft sandy beach in Sunset Cove that's almost warm on a sunny day - Depending on what the tide is doing, we can bring our yacht really close to the beach.
 We can use the dinghy for closer support and general frolicking.
-If anybody gets the hankerin’ to get wet, you can jump right off the swim step into four feet of mild water.
+If anybody gets the hankerin’ to get wet, you can jump right off the swim step into a foot and a half of mild water.
 By the way, at the back of the yacht, we have a warm, fresh water outside shower for rinsing off.

 Give us a call to schedule your adventure!